pingcap/docs/develop/dev-guide-sample-application-python-sqlalchemy.md

 ---
 title: Build a Simple CRUD App with TiDB and SQLAlchemy
-summary: Learn how to build a simple CRUD application with TiDB and SQLAlchemy.
+summary: Learn how to build a simple CRUD application with TiDB and SQLAlchemy.Empty
-aliases: ['/tidb/dev/dev-guide-outdated-for-sqlalchemy']
 ---

 <!-- markdownlint-disable MD024 -->